 The city government does not do enough to clean the streets

 As a resident of this city, I’m often struck by how government cuts have impacted the cleanliness of our streets.
-The perception is that government fails on all levels, but dealing with dirt on New York City is a universally recognized failure.
+The perception is that government fails on all levels, and dealing with dirt in New York City is a universally recognized failure.

-Trash boxes overflow, sidewalks are lined with cigarette butts, and the parks are regularly neglected despite appeals to tidy up the area.
+Trash boxes overflow, sidewalks are lined with cigarette butts and the parks are regularly neglected despite appeals to tidy up.

 It’s time for our government officials to take responsibility and make real progress with cleaning our streets now.